This orange blossom cake is impossibly moist with just the right amount of tang and sweetness. Snag the easy, drool-worthy recipe below.

 No. Where orange extract is made from orange fruit, orange blossom water is made from the petals of the orange tree.
 Substituting orange extract for orange blossom water will not produce the same flavor.

-How to make this orange cake
+How to make an orange blossom cake

 Start by making your bundt cake.